 Connection Density – More Devices

 Wi-Fi 7 can handle a higher number of devices under each access point compared to earlier generations (Wi-Fi 6/ 6E).
-An increase in number of devices will not impact the resource limit like speed or latency.
+An increase in the number of devices will not impact the resource limit like speed or latency.

 Applications of Wi-Fi – 7